vicentematus/books/README.md

 ## Deployment

 - IMPORTANT: If you are using Github Actions, you need to create a secret that contains the content of `credentials.json`.
 You can't deploy it without this file.
+- Create a enviroment variable for SHEET_ID which corresponds to your public Google Sheet url ID.

+## Considerations
 - In this example we are using static site generation with SvelteKit.
 That mean we need to run "bun run build" everytime we wan't to update the site with the latest books.
 - To update the list of books i'm reading, I manually export the CSV and copy the last rows to Google Sheets.
 - You need to search manually for the image of the book.

-# Notes for future-self.
+### Notes for future-self.

 - For some reason bun doesnt read the .env file correctly?
 I need to explicitly pass down the env variable GOOGLE_APPLICATIONS_CREDENTIALS so it can read the secrets.json file.
 - Better animations. clear spacing, yadayadaya...

-# References
+## References

 - [Google Sheets… Your Next Database? ](https://youtu.be/K6Vcfm7TA5U)
 - [Service Account Setup Guide](https://www.youtube.com/watch?v=zCEJurLGFRk)